erikgraa/SecretManagement.VMware.CloudFoundation/README.md

 The current alternative for using the module for non-interactive automation purposes is to save a credential to access SDDC Manager to disk.

+> [!NOTE]
-On Windows the contents of this file can only be unlocked by the user creating the file on that machine.
+> On Windows the contents of this file can only be unlocked by the user creating the file on that machine.

+> [!IMPORTANT]
-Saving credentials with `Export-CliXml` on Linux or macOS does not encrypt the contents.
+> Saving credentials with `Export-CliXml` on Linux or macOS does not encrypt the contents.

 This is done like so for each VMware Cloud Foundation instance, in the example below for the `lab-vcf01` vault: